techmagus/iam/content/en-ph/projects/contributions/various-contributions.md

   #rel = "noopener"
 +++

-These are the projects where I contributed and helped the community and/or software grow.
+These are the projects where I contributed and helped the community and/or the software grow.

 #### Prism Detached for Wordpress